skijit/notes/music/misc-production/gain-staging.md

 - [In computing (floating point) contexts](http://ask.metafilter.com/204661/What-is-the-difference-between-floating-point-accuracy-and-precision):
     - Accuracy: how close the result is to the truth.
         - "How good it is"
+        - The accuracy may change due to different types of mathematical operations having differing levels of rounding in the results.
+        - TODO: I think dividing a big float vs a little float can be a problem... review this
     - Precision: the resolution, amount of detail, or just plain number of bits used to represent a number
         - The amount of storage space you have.
         - The number of bits allocated to the significand or mantissa. (they're the same thing)